-Equity Linked Saving Schemes or ELSS is a diversified Equity Fund that invests most of its assets in equities or stock markets.
-The minimum limit of investing in ELSS Mutual Funds is INR 500 and there is no maximum limit.
+Equity Linked Saving Schemes (ELSS) is a diversified Equity Fund that invests most of its assets in equities or stock markets.
+The minimum limit of Investing in ELSS Mutual Funds is INR 500 and there is no maximum limit.
 Also referred to as tax saving Mutual Funds, ELSS funds provide tax benefits and are liable for deductions under Section 80C of the Income Tax Act.
 Consider Best elss Funds offered by various Mutual Fund companies when buying Equity Linked Savings Schemes.

 Under the PPF Act of 1968, PPF was framed as one of the Tax Saving Scheme of the Central Government.
 Public Provident Fund is a long-term investment option that offers attractive interest rate.
 As PPF investment is backed by the Government of India, it is a safe investment option along with its amazing tax benefits, low maintenance cost and loan options.

 There are various parameters to compare these two schemes.
 Below are a few of those -

 For PPF, the interest rate is fixed while for the ELSS Mutual Funds the returns vary.
 As Public Provident Fund invests in government Bonds the interest rate is decided already.
 Currently, the interest rate of PPF is 7.10% p.a.
 Further, ELSS funds being invested in the equity markets, have variable returns.
 The returns can go fairly high or fairly low depending on the stock Market performance.